Resources for CSB/SJU Social Media Managers

 Best Practices for Institutionally Affiliated Social Media Use at CSB/SJU

 Managers of social media profiles on representing one or both of the colleges or a college sub-brand—including but not limited to student clubs and organizations, athletics teams, university departments—are encouraged to take the following suggestions under consideration:

 Learn, and Engage by, the Rules

-Be mindful of FERPA considerations when sharing confidential or proprietary information about CSB/SJU, their students, alumnae/i, and employees and staff.
+Be mindful of FERPA considerations when sharing confidential information about CSB/SJU, their students, alumnae/i, and employees and staff.
 Pay close attention to copyright laws, especially with videos and YouTube; do not use music or images you do not have permission to use.
 Further, managers are encouraged to verify any use of official CSB and/or SJU imagery is appropriate.
-Information about using official logos can be found on the intranet page for CMS (login required).
+Information about using official logos can be found on the CM webpage (login required).

 Questions about appropriate use of content on university social media accounts should be directed to CSB/SJU Social Media Specialist Tiffany Clements.

 It’s called social media for a reason.
 When a fan or follower leaves a comment, respond (if that’s the appropriate course of action, see Be Respectful for further guidance).
 If the comment offers criticism or a suggestion, take it under advisement and don’t be afraid to change your approach to engagement.